felixknorre/react-currency-converter/README.md

 # What I Learned
 - Javascript Basics
-- Build statefull/stateless components with reats
+- Build statefull/stateless components with react
 - use the react-router to dynamically render components